3 year Pupil Premium Strategy

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending of pupil premium had within our school.

-You can view the full document here.
+To view full document click here.